ethereum/go-ethereum/README.md

 --targetgaslimit: Target gas limit sets the artificial target gas floor for the blocks to mine (default: 4712388)
 ```

-### Becoming a masternode
-Stay tuned for the guideline how to register a candidate on tomomaster once you get your full-node ready.

-### Becoming a masternode in two secs

-If you're too lazy to go through all the above commands and annoying flags, we provide some magic scripts to boost you up to run a full-node, register as a candidate for masternode selection and join our network at this repository: https://github.com/tomochain/masternode.
-Please feel free to give it a try and let us know what you get from there.

 ## Road map

-These following implementation items are eventually dropped into the source code:
+The implementation of the following features is being studied by our research team:

 - Layer 2 scalability with state sharding
 - Asynchronize EVM execution
-- Multi-chains interoperable
+- Multi-chains interoperabilty
 - Spam filtering
 - DEX integration

 ## Contribution and technical discuss

 Thank you for considering to try out our network and/or help out with the source code.
 We would love to get your help, feel free to lend a hand.
-Even the smallest bit of code or bug reporting or just discussing ideas are highly appreciated.
+Even the smallest bit of code, bug reporting or just discussing ideas are highly appreciated.

-If you would like to contribute to tomochain source code, please refer to our Developer Guide for details on configuring development environment, managing dependencies, compiling, testing and submitting your code changes to our repo.
+If you would like to contribute to the tomochain source code, please refer to our Developer Guide for details on configuring development environment, managing dependencies, compiling, testing and submitting your code changes to our repo.

 Please also make sure your contributions adhere to the base coding guidelines: